pugnusferreus/progriff_blog/_posts/2011-07-09-modernizing-lunchpicker-pt2.md

 5.)
 Run `bundle install` and then run `rails g rspec:install`.
 This will create the rspec folder and the rake file to create a test database.

 6.)
-Your spec folder would typically look like the app folder.
+The structure of your `spec/` directory should mirror that of `app`.
+For example, the spec file for `app/models/location.rb` would be `app/models/location_spec.rb`.

 7.)
 Create your rspec test!
 Need example?
 See <a href="https://github.com/pugnusferreus/lunchpicker/tree/master/spec">here</a>.